 Parallel Parenting Vs. Co-Parenting

-Parallel parenting and co-parenting are two very different things.
+These are two very different things.
 Co-parenting is done together.
-Parents get along and their relationship during and after the divorce is amicable.
+Parents get along, and their relationship during and after the divorce is amicable.
 Parallel parenting is done separately without input or contact from the other parent.
 Most parents want to co-parent; it is the healthiest way to raise a child after a divorce.
 However, not all parents can be co-parents, which is where parallel parenting comes into play.

 Counseling - Therapy - Making The Best Choice

 Sessions with a trained therapist can help all parties deal with divorce less destructively.
-Explosive emotions are a part of many divorces and it can be difficult to make the best decisions for the children.
+Explosive emotions are a part of many divorces, and it cannot be easy to make the best decisions for the children.
 Getting counseling with a trained family therapist can help put the relationship in perspective.
 Therapy is great for any couple going through a divorce, but it is extremely helpful and constructive when there are children involved.